xabbu42/Master/arbeit.md

 between annotations for G3lp proofs and G3s proofs:

-1. Families of proof terms in G3lp consist not of occurrences of a single term $t$ but of occurrences of the set of subterms $s$ of a term $t$ in the root sequent.
+1. Families of proof terms in G3lp consist not of occurrences of a single term $t$ but of occurrences of subterms $s$ of a term $t$ in the root sequent.

 2. Similar to the cut rules in G3s, $(⊃ ⋅)$ relates subformulas and
 symbols of different polarities.

-So we will use the same approach as in the last chapter and use the global definitions of prehistoric relations for all families where the role of the $(⊃ □)$ rule is replaced by the $(⊃ :)$ rules as follows:
+The second point naturally leads to the same approach as in the last chapter to define prehistoric relations of proof term families for any
+polarity:

 \Begin{definition}[Prehistoric Relation in G3lp] \label{g3lp}
-A family $t_i$ has a *prehistoric relation* to another family $t_j$, in notation $i ≺ j$, if there is a $(⊃ :)$ rule introducing an occurrence of $t_j$ with premise $s$, such that there is an occurrence of $t_i$ in $T↾s$.^[TODO clearer and better definition and notation for families of terms]
+A family $t_i$ has a *prehistoric relation* to another family $t_j$, in notation $i ≺ j$, if there is a $(⊃ :)$ rule introducing an occurrence of $t_j$ with premise $s$, such that there is an occurrence of $t_i$ in $s$.^[TODO clearer and better definition and notation for families of terms]
 \End{definition}

 \Begin{lemma}